during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Map of the proposed line of Rail Road connection between tide water Virginia and the Ohio River at Guyandotte, Parkersburg and Wheeling (1852)

-In the earliest days of the Civil War, the Federal government seized all four steamboats of the Potomac Steamboat Company and attacked the railroad wharf at Aquia Landing.
-US Navy vessels, including the USS Pawnee, fired abut 600 shells at the wharf on May 29, 1861.
+The railroad lost its ability to use the Potomac River in the earliest days of the Civil War.
+The Federal government seized all four steamboats of the Potomac Steamboat Company and attacked the railroad wharf at Aquia Landing.
+US Navy vessels, including the USS Pawnee, fired about 600 shells at the wharf on May 29, 1861.
 Confederate batteries defending the site hit the USS Pawnee nine times.
 Damage was slight and there were no serious injuries on either side that day.
-A day later, the ships were able to suppress the Confederate batteries on the hills and force a retreat from the wharf.1
+A day later, the ships were able to suppress the Confederate batteries on the hills and force a retreat from the wharf.10

 the US Navy attacked Aquia Landing on May 29, 1861